Virtuant/hadoop-admin-2019/docs/zeppelin-getting-started.md

 In this section we will review how to install a Zeppelin interpreter for use in the Zeppelin UI.
 Please note the supported interpreters to ensure that the interpreter you want to install.

-Open Web Shell by navigating to http://sandbox-hdp.hortonworks.com:4200

-To display a list of the available interpreters issue the following command:
+Go to the Command Prompt and display a list of the available interpreters issue the following command:

 ```
 /usr/hdp/current/zeppelin-server/bin/install-interpreter.sh --list